jamesdunay/MinimalTabBar/README.md

 ## Implimentation
-MinimalTabBar implimentation mirrors the UITabBar very closely.
-Assuming your viewcontrollers have UITabBar items it's as simple as this.
+Implimentation mirrors the UITabBar very closely.
+Assuming your `UIViewControllers` have UITabBar items it's as simple as this.

 ```objc
 JDMinimalTabBarController *minimalTabBarViewController = [[JDMinimalTabBarController alloc] init];